kognise/obsidian-aviation/FAR/Volume 3/I Airports/0150 Airport noise compatibility planning.md

 \(e\) Each noise compatibility program submitted to the FAA must consist of at least the following:

-\(1\) A copy of the noise exposure map and its supporting documentation as found in compliance with the applicable requirements by the FAA, per §150.21(c).
+\(1\) A copy of the noise exposure map and its supporting documentation as found in compliance with the applicable requirements by the FAA, per [[Volume 3/I Airports/0150 Airport noise compatibility planning.md#§150.21   Noise exposure maps and related descriptions.|§150.21]](c).

 \(2\) A description and analysis of the alternative measures considered by the airport operator in developing the program, together with a discussion of why each rejected measure was not included in the program.